Nanostring-Biostats/CosMx-Analysis-Scratch-Space/blog/FOV QC.md

 grid squares in other FOVs.
 FOV 19 still stands out as an obvious failure.
 In contrast, the low expression in FOV 16 is shown to be similar - sometimes higher, sometimes lower - than biologically similar regions elsewhere in the tissue.
+FOV 22 now stands out as having perhaps increased expression of the bit, but the high log2(fold-changes) (red squares) appear to follow spatially smooth biology and not the sharp FOV borders, suggesting we needn't worry about technical artifacts in this FOV.

 ## Code